NordicSemiconductor/pc-nrfconnect-launcher/README.md

 ## Prerequisites

-To build this project you will need to install the following tools on all plattforms:
+To build this project you need [Node.js](https://nodejs.org/).

-* Node.js (>=6.9)
-* npm (>=5.6.0) or yarn (>=1.4.0)

 ### Linux

-Install packages required for building the project on Ubuntu Linux:
+Install additionally required packages for building the project on Ubuntu Linux:

     apt-get install build-essential python2.7 libudev-dev libgconf-2-4

 ### Windows

-Install all the required tools and configurations using Microsoft's windows-build-tools from an elevated PowerShell or CMD.exe (run as Administrator):
+Install additionally required tools and configurations using Microsoft's windows-build-tools from an elevated PowerShell or CMD.exe (run as Administrator):

     npm install --global --production windows-build-tools